crystal-lang-tools/vscode-crystal-lang/README.md

 * Show variable type on Hover
 * Show and Peek Implementations
 * Increment and decrements indentation
-* Method completion for Literals, Symbols and Top Level Methods
+* Method completion for Literals and Symbols

+## Requirements

+You need [Crystal](https://github.com/crystal-lang) installed in your system to get compiler features like goTo implementation and diagnostics.

+Some features like _syntax highlighting_, _snippets_ and _symbols_ work without Crystal compiler, so you can code Crystal on Windows if you want :smile:

 ## Configuration